-Sight reading is a wonderful assessment of musical literacy, but it can take time for students to learn this skill.
-This is why I advocate for having an organized and methodical plan to give students sight reading opportunities throughout the year.
-Over the course of my 26 years of teaching music in Texas, I have found that focusing time on sight reading each week has really paid off.
+Sight-reading is a wonderful assessment of musical literacy, but it can take time for students to learn this skill.
+This is why I advocate for having an organized and methodical plan to give students sight-reading opportunities throughout the year.
+Over the course of my 26 years of teaching music in Texas, I have found that focusing time on sight-reading each week has really paid off.
 First, the amount of preparation time for our formal concert literature has been reduced.
-Secondly, our performance quality has improved, providing a much deeper musical experience for the audience.
+Second, our performance quality has improved, providing a much deeper musical experience for the audience.

 - Key signature, time signature, tempo, style